-Students and parents/guardians understand the conditions under which students may be able to participate in their home district's graduation ceremonies, including that students and families are responsible for following through with any and all district requirements, deadlines, rehearsals, etc. as outlined in this section.
+Students and parents/guardians understand the conditions under which students may be able participate in their home district's graduation ceremonies, including that students and families are responsible for following through with any and all district requirements, deadlines, rehearsals, etc. as outlined in this section.
+Parent/Guardian Initials Student Initials Credit Transfer The ECA and EMU make no guarantees regarding the transferability of credits earned at the ECA @ EMU.

-Credit Transfer

-The ECA and EMU make no guarantees regarding the transferability of credits earned at the ECA @ EMU.
 Credit transfer and acceptance is at the discretion of the receiving institution and varies by individual, state and institution.
 Students and parents/guardians understand that the transfer of credits between EMU and other post-secondary institutions is not under the control of the ECA program, and will vary by state, institution, and individual situation, as outlined in this section.
+Parent/Guardian Initials Student Initials